domhnallohanlon/thunkable_book_1/aolim.md

 This piece of code displays the speakers name in blue and bold text, followed by their message which is displayed as plain text.
 We also store the *text* from label1 in our Firebase, using the tag "myChat".
 This is important to recognise because it only stores the text, and **not** any of the HTML data we have added.
 This means that users on other devices will see the correct information, but the colours and fonts will not be as we intended them.
-In order to display the conversation as we, the developer, intended it for all users, we will have to can write the raw HTML to a string variable and then save the string in Firebase, or we could just join together the all the HTML tags in one `Join` block.
+In order to display the conversation as we, the developer, intended it for all users, we will have to can write the raw HTML to a string variable and then save the string in Firebase, or we could just join together the all the HTML tags in one <span class="block text">join</span> block.
 This gives us something like the following:

 <!-- store html -->
 ![img](img/tim_s2b3.png)